-George Brown, Herman Brown and Dan Root, founders of Brown & Root also started their company at around the same time Erle and Vida Halliburton began the New Method Oil Well Company.
+George Brown, Herman Brown, and Dan Root, founders of Brown & Root also started their company at around the same time Erle and Vida Halliburton began the New Method Oil Well Company.

 Halliburton acquired the construction company, Brown & Root in 1962 after Herman Brown died.
 Kellogg, Brown & Root Company became the engineering support of Halliburton from then on.
-Both became financial giants well into the 21st century, being labeled as two of the top energy services, engineering and construction companies in the world and worth several billions of dollars in sales.